jorgcast/js-array-manipulation/README.md

 ### Kata 5

-**Objectives:** Having a modified array without modifying the original data: array.filter vs array.find, immutability and cloning objects, passing arguments by reference and by value.
+**Objectives:** Create a modified array without modifying the original data: array.filter vs array.find, immutability and cloning objects, passing arguments by reference and by value.

 Given an array of users, write a function to update a user's firstname by passing its id.\
 This function should return the new modified array, and the original array without modification.